ovh/docs/pages/account/billing/manage-payment-methods/guide.en-gb.md

 ![manage-payment-methods](images/managepaymentmethods4.png){.thumbnail}

-If you would like to delete all of your payment methods, all of your services must be [manual renewal type](https://docs.ovh.com/gb/en/billing/how-to-use-automatic-renewal-at-ovh/#manual-renewal).
+If you would like to delete all of your payment methods, all of your services must be set to [manual renewal](https://docs.ovh.com/gb/en/billing/how-to-use-automatic-renewal-at-ovh/#manual-renewal).

 #### Delete a payment method via the OVHcloud API